balintapro/dotfiles/readme.md

 # Dotfiles

-This repository contains my personal dotfiles and some help on a fresh install.
+This repository contains my personal dotfiles, wallpapers and some notes for fresh installs.

 Softwares I usually setup my machines with: